YufengJin/carla/Docs/python_api.md

 ---

 ## carla.Location<a name="carla.Location"></a><sub><sup>([carla.Vector3D](#carla.Vector3D))</sup></sub> <sub><sup>_class_</sup></sub>
-Represents a location in the world (in meters).
+Represents a spot in the world.

 <h3>Instance Variables</h3>
 - <a name="carla.Location.x"></a>**<font color="#f8805a">x</font>** (_float_)
+Distance in meters from origin to spot on X axis.
 - <a name="carla.Location.y"></a>**<font color="#f8805a">y</font>** (_float_)
+Distance in meters from origin to spot on Y axis.
 - <a name="carla.Location.z"></a>**<font color="#f8805a">z</font>** (_float_)
+Distance in meters from origin to spot on Z axis.

 <h3>Methods</h3>
 - <a name="carla.Location.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**x**=0.0</font>, <font color="#00a6ed">**y**=0.0</font>, <font color="#00a6ed">**z**=0.0</font>)